 The Municipality has a facility within the waste disposal facility for treating garden waste into composting, however, the facility is not yet functional due to lack of equipment.
 Garden waste is currently stored separately at the waste disposal facility, nevertheless; the Municipality does not record and report on waste disposal or diversion.
-Disposal of garden waste is prohibited at waste disposal facilities, as such the Municipality must finalise and implement an organic waste diversion plan in alignment with the Western Cape PIWMP's set target of a 50% diversion rate of organic waste by 2022 and a 100% diversion rate by 2027.
+Disposal of garden waste is prohibited at waste disposal facilities, as such the Municipality must finalise and implement an organic waste diversion plan in alignment with the Western Cape PIWMP's set target of a 100% diversion rate by 2027.
+The Municipality's Organic Waste Diversion Plan's implementation must be financially prioritized to reach the set targets.